ankitverma273/ankitverma273/README.md

-### Hi there 👋
+### Hi there 👋 I'am Ankit Verma

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... an Android Project
 - 🌱 I’m currently learning ...
-Android, Kotlin
+Android, Kotlin, Git/Github
 - 👯 I’m looking to collaborate on ...
 Android
 - 🤔 I’m looking for help with ...
 Firebase, MongoDB
 - 💬 Ask me about ...
 Anything